GET IN TOUCH

 Offer in Compromise

-An offer in compromise lets taxpayers settle tax debt for less than the total owed.
-Approval depends on proving the inability to pay through income, deductions, and asset analysis.
-Once accepted, garnishment ends because the debt is resolved through the reduced settlement.
+An offer in compromise allows taxpayers to settle a tax debt for less than the total amount owed.
+Approval depends on demonstrating an inability to pay the full balance through income, deductions, and asset analysis.
+When an offer is accepted, the garnishment ends because the underlying debt is resolved.

 Bankruptcy Protection